 You may have questions about how to gain support from your family for study abroad, how the courses you take will count toward your degree, or how to cover the costs.
 The Center for Global Programs offers group advising and one-on-one support throughout the process, whether you are just thinking of getting started, applying, or even returning home with your new experiences.
 We can also connect you to Global Ambassadors, peer mentors who have already successfully navigated the off-campus study process and can help you to do the same.

 Below we have included some helpful resources to serve as a guide.
-Did you know that our Center has a staff member dedicated to helping students navigate these issues?
-We welcome you to discuss your situation and plans further with us by making an appointment or sending us an email: Meghan Mason, email@example.com.
+Did you know that our Center has a staff member dedicated to helping students navigate their identity and build resources for study abroad?
+We welcome you to discuss your situation and plans further with us by making an appointment or sending us an email: Meghan Mason, firstname.lastname@example.org.
 We’re here to help you, as long as you take the first step to reach out.

 The First Generation Students Study Abroad Guide